 The shoulder bone’s connected to the…

-Issues with the shoulder usually involves more muscles and structures than just the shoulder.
+Issues with the shoulder usually involve more muscles and structures than just the shoulder.

 It could be the thoracic, neck, back or even muscle spasm.

-Injuries that involve your muscles would normal present as a movement impairment, the inability to move the shoulder in its full range of movement.
+Injuries that involve your muscles would normally present as a movement impairment, the inability to move the shoulder in its full range of movement.

 This may be due to pain or stiffness.